gritzko/swarm-ron-docs/README.md

 4. location id.

 Those four ids form an operation's generic "header".
-Like in TCP/IP, op routing only reads the header.
+Like in TCP/IP, op routing only needs the header.
 The value is either an arbitrary piece of JSON or a *reference* (an object id).
 Thus, the value is an op's free-form "body" carrying all the datatype-specific information.